-For the volume upper bound, notice that by adding a crossing circle on the twisted region of the trefoil knot $\overline{\tau}$ (see Section \ref{modular1}), we have that the volume of the complement of $\widehat\gamma$ the canonical lift of a figure-eight closed geodesic in $T^1(\Sigma_{0,3}),$ is the same as, the volume of the complement of the canonical lift of the corresponding closed geodesic on $\Sigma_{mod}$ and with an extra crossing circle in $T^1\Sigma_{mod},$ by \cite{Ada85} (see Figure \ref{ada}).
-By using the same ideas as in Theorem \ref{seq}, we obtain\string:
+For the volume upper bound, notice that by adding a crossing circle on the twisted region of the trefoil knot $\overline{\tau}$ (see Section \ref{modular1}).
+By \cite{Ada85} (see Figure \ref{ada}) we have that the volume of the complement of $\widehat\gamma,$ the canonical lift of a figure-eight closed geodesic in $T^1(\Sigma_{0,3}),$ is the same as the volume of the canonical lift complement canonical lift of the corresponding closed geodesic on $\Sigma_{mod}$ and an extra crossing circle in $T^1\Sigma_{mod}.$ By using the same ideas as in Theorem \ref{seq}, we obtain\string:

 The volume lower bound is a consequence of Theorem \ref{1}. .2cm The proof of this result for any hyperbolic metric on a thrice-puntured sphere, follows from the fact that any pair of hyperbolic metrics on a hyperbolic surface are bi-Lipschitz (see for example \cite{BPS16}, Lemma 4.1). \end{proof}